Kolacjechutny/fluidic-node/README.md

 > **Note:** Docker must be available and the current user must have permission
 > to access the Docker daemon.
 The partition test was validated syntactically
 > but could not be executed in this environment due to daemon permissions.

-## Fluidic DEX dApp

-A real React/Vite dApp in `dapp/` connects to the live `mesh_node` API, derives Ed25519 accounts in the browser, registers them with a faucet, and signs stateful cross-token swaps that are ingested, gossiped, and synthesized by the oscillator.

 Run the node with the API server: